psiugt/bylaws/bylaws.md

 	5. The meeting chair and the BROTHER taking minutes will count.
 	6. If any candidate receives a SIMPLE majority, they will be elected to the Office in question.
 	7. If no candidates receive a SIMPLE majority and neither of the top two results are No Confidence, a runoff election will be held by the same procedure between the top two results.
-	8. Otherwise, the candidates are asked to return to the meeting, nominations are re­opened, and the election procedure is repeated.
+	8. Otherwise, the candidates are asked to return to the meeting, nominations are re-opened, and the election procedure is repeated.

 ##### Law 2: Resignation and Summer Leave